 How do 3PLs reduce shipping costs?
 3PLs get bulk discounts and can pass those savings onto you.
 For example, ShipBob helps thousands of brands ship millions of packages and works closely with Australia Post, UPS, FedEx, and DHL.

-ShipBob also has a large network of fulfillment centers, allowing brands to distribute their inventory to locations closest to their end customers.
+ShipBob also has a large network of fulfilment centres, allowing brands to distribute their inventory to locations closest to their end customers.
 This reduces the time in transit and shipping cost since it eliminates the need to ship to the highest, most expensive shipping zones that are farthest away.

 ShipBob also has a 2-Day Express Shipping Program, which enables you to offer 2-day shipping to all of your customers in the continental US across all of your platforms.
 It’s easy to set up and lets you decide how much to charge for it.
 Learn more about the program here.

-If you’re interested in improving your operational costs by outsourcing fulfillment, check out ShipBob, the leading tech-enabled fulfillment company.
+If you’re interested in improving your operational costs by outsourcing fulfilment, check out ShipBob, the leading tech-enabled fulfilment company.
 Request a pricing quote by clicking the button below.

 Product Pricing FAQs